 As a key gateway to the California landscape, Los Angeles is geographically distinct because it’s right next to some of the most diverse topographies in the state.
 Whether it’s the desert oasis of Palm Springs, the redwoods of the Sequoia National Park, the boardwalk of Venice Beach or the cliffs of Malibu, Woodbury University is just a drive away from some of the most exquisite vistas California has to offer.

-More importantly, Los Angeles is now home to the third biggest hub of startups in the world, making our city one of the centers of innovation when it comes to social impact, digital communication, tech, cultural events and future careers.
-Woodbury partners with a cross section of the city’s companies and firms for immersive learning opportunities, whether through internships or civic engagement partnerships.
-Woodbury makes use of L.A.’s unique geographic sweet spot by creating curriculum that reaches deep into this emerging world-class community and its established art, cultural, and business sectors.
+More importantly, Los Angeles is now home to the third biggest hub of startups in the world, making our city one of the centers of innovation for social impact, digital communication, technology, cultural events and future careers.
+Woodbury partners with a cross section of the city’s companies and firms for immersive learning opportunities, through both internships and civic engagement partnerships.
+L.A. is at the center of the creative economy and Woodbury takes advantage of everything that it has to offer.

 Woodbury’s main campus is on the border of Los Angeles, and Burbank which is home to many of the major entertainment studios.
 Disney Studios, Warner Brothers, NBC, Universal Studios, Dreamworks, Nickelodeon, and Cartoon Network, are just minutes away.
 You can participate in numerous TV show tapings for free, or explore the sets of your favorite movie and television shows on the backlots and soundstages of the iconic studios.
 You can hike in the surrounding Verdugo Mountains, and Hollywood Hills overlooking the Hollywood Sign.
 Adjacent to the city is picturesque Griffith Park where you can go horseback riding and visit the famous Griffith observatory.
 Burbank is also a few miles from Pasadena, home of the Rose Parade, and several other neighboring towns where you can enjoy museums, live theatre, concert and sports venues, vintage shops, parks, gardens, movies and more!